Criminal Background Check and Drug Screening

 Health Insurance

-The School of Medicine requires all students to carry health insurance during their enrollment periods.
+The Burnett School of Medicine requires all students to carry health insurance during their enrollment periods.

 Technical Standards

-Students should possess the emotional health required for full utilization of their intellectual abilities, the exercise of good judgment, the prompt completion of all responsibilities attendant to their curriculum and to the diagnosis and care of patients, and the development of mature, sensitive, and effective relationships with patients and the healthcare team.
+Behavioral attributes, social skills and professional expectations: Students should possess the emotional health required for full utilization of their intellectual abilities, the exercise of good judgment, professionalism, the prompt completion of all responsibilities attendant to their curriculum and to the diagnosis and care of patients, and the development of mature, sensitive, and effective relationships with patients and the healthcare team.
 Students should be able to tolerate or manage physically taxing workloads and to function effectively under stress.
-They should be aware that, at times, their presence is required during the day, evening and night hours, up to seven days a week.
+They should be aware that, at times, their presence is required during the day, evening and night and weekend hours.
 Students should be able to adapt to changing environments, to display flexibility, and to learn to function in the face of uncertainties inherent in the clinical problems of many patients in a competent and professional manner.
 Compassion, integrity, concern for others, interpersonal skills, interest, and motivation are all personal qualities that are assessed during the admissions and education processes.
 Students should understand relevant legal and ethical aspects of the practice of medicine and function within both the law and ethical standards of the medical profession.